BGI-Qingdao/stLFR_reads_sim/README.md

-# stLFR reads simulator
+# stLFR read simulator

 ## Introduction

-A easy-to-use and easy-to-analysis simulator for stLFR reads.
+An easy-to-use and easy-to-analysis simulator for stLFR reads.

 ## User's Guide